 Many people believe that wearing headgear on a regular basis prevents the scalp from “breathing” and that the hair follicles suffer as a result of this.

-The truth is that hair follicles is not dependent on external oxygen for hair growth but it takes oxygen from the blood which is present inside in our body.
+The truth is that hair follicle is not dependent on external oxygen for hair growth but it takes oxygen from the blood which is present inside in our body.

 Another contributing factor to this myth is that people who have a tendency to hide their hair suffers from hair loss.